StepanTheGreat/passworphobia-app/README.md

 A password manager that doesn't store passwords!

 # How?
-All your passwords are randomly generated, by using the secret pass-phrase.
+All your passwords are randomly generated, by using secret pass-phrases.
 With this you can achieve very strong, traceless and rememberable passwords.
-We also provide a way to generate a long, strong and unique salt, which will make your password even more unpredictable (Don't forget to move the old salt to a new device if you're migrating).
+We also provide a way to generate long, strong and unique salt, that will make your password even more unpredictable (Don't forget to move the old salt to a new device if you're migrating).

 Additionaly featuring a customizable, basic character set and size list for password generation (For some specific websites)